 High Definition Laryngology

-A voice laboratory is an expensive proposition when the most current equipment options are purchased; consequently, a voice examination can be an expensive proposition.
-An examiner may have the latest equipment and high technology offers the ability to see larynx anatomy and function in finer detail than in the past.
-However, even if one does not have the highest technology available, knowing what can be seen with the best equipment helps to understand and interpret the findings when using low technology.
+A voice laboratory is an expensive proposition when the most current equipment options are purchased; consequently, a voice examination can be an expensive proposition as well.
+An examiner having the latest equipment and high definition technology offers the ability to see larynx anatomy and function in finer detail than in the past.
+However, even if one does not have the highest technology available, knowing what can be seen with the best equipment helps to understand and interpret the findings when using lower technology.

-If you are a physician, this lecture will help you decide what equipment to utilize or purchase.
+If you are a physician, this may help you decide what equipment to utilize or purchase.
 It will provide you with ideas for new techniques to image the vocal cords and their function more precisely.
-If you are yourself a patient, you will understand better how to assess the report and recommendations that you receive from your laryngologist.
+If you a patient, you will understand better how to assess the report and recommendations received from your laryngologist.

-- Understand how the most important component of laryngology is the video recording of the image.
+- To understand the most important component of laryngology is the video recording of the image.
 The capacity to review an image several times reveals many additional details.

-- Understand how the most commonly used endoscope, the very cost-effective flexible fiber-optic endoscope, artificially alters our perception of the larynx.
-If the examiner keeps this visual alteration in mind, a better diagnosis can be made, even with these slightly blurred and honeycombed images.
+- To understand how the most commonly used endoscope, the very cost-effective flexible fiber-optic endoscope, artificially alters our perception of the larynx.
+If the examiner keeps this visual alteration in mind, a better diagnosis can be made, even with these slightly blurred and honey-combed images.

-- Understand how variations in lighting alter our perceptions of what we see and specifically how SD (standard definition) rigid and flexible endoscopes can offer complementary views of the larynx, the combination resulting in essentially a high-definition perception of the larynx.
+- To understand how variations in lighting alter our perceptions of what we see and specifically how SD (standard definition) rigid and flexible endoscopes can offer complementary views of the larynx, the combination resulting in essentially a high definition perception of the larynx.

-- Understand how topical anesthesia - at very little cost and only a small addition of time - can turn an SD image into essentially an HD image by navigating the endoscope closer.
-Closeness is equivalent to more pixels on the pathology and consequently by definition is a higher resolution image.
+- To understand how topical anesthesia - at very little cost and only a small addition of time - can turn an SD image into essentially an HD image by navigating the endoscope closer.
+Closeness is equivalent to more pixels of the pathology and consequently by definition is a higher resolution image.
 Consequently individuals who can only afford the minimal amount of equipment can learn to obtain essentially HD images of pathology with low-budget equipment.

-- Understand the capabilities of the highest resolution images that can be obtained with high definition cameras from Toshiba, Olympus and Pentax for both rigid and digital chip-on-tip endoscopes.
+- To understand the capabilities of the highest resolution images that can be obtained with high definition cameras from Toshiba, Olympus and Pentax for both rigid and digital chip-on-tip endoscopes.
 Whether or not you can afford an HD endoscope, you should understand what you might be missing.

-- Understand how the added visual qualities of false color imaging such as NBI by Olympus or iScan by Pentax highlight vasculature.
-Neovascularization readily identifies the borders of many lesions, some malignant and some benign.
+- To understand how the added visual qualities of false color imaging such as NBI by Olympus or iScan by Pentax highlight vasculature.
+Neo-vascularization readily identifies the borders of many lesions, some malignant and some benign.

-A 72-year-old female who underwent mitral valve surgery, woke up hoarse afterwards.
-Six months after her problem began, she came into my office with a hoarse voice and difficulty breathing.
+A 72-year-old female woke up hoarse after a mitral valve surgery.
+Six months after her problem began, she came into my office still with a hoarse voice and difficulty breathing.